 It also has to be used within a location with proximity to the television stations; if not, you might not get a good reception.

 Although the antenna is good, it is, however, a waste of time to use an indoor antenna in a rural location, urban areas are will help you find a perfect use case for your antenna, rural locations should be looking to get outdoor antennas if they want to enjoy the programs on their local channels.

 You should also be aware that there are different types of indoor antenna.
 All functions to help bring signals to your television but they have different mechanisms they use in achieving this.
 A list of some of the indoor antennas are;

 - Whip antenna

 - Flat antenna

-They can equally receive signals from all direction and can be connected to a television using using a coaxial cable.
+They can equally receive signals from all directions and can be connected to a television using a coaxial cable.